kchens/kchens.github.io/pages/words/06_12_2014_The_Odin_Project_Members_Only.md

+*Note: I started blogging a while after completing this project.
+This is my attempt to relearn what I learned.*

 ####The Easy
-To check if user submit the proper password, use the `#authenticate` in the `SessionsController#create`:
+To check if the user submits the proper password, use the `#authenticate` in the `SessionsController#create`:

 	if user && user.authenticate(params[:session][:password])
     .